Back to publications

 Biogas technology is often perceived as cutting-edge, but anaerobic digestion has been used for over a century.
 Our proposal does not solve the core challenge of cold-climate biogas.
 We side-step it by using the boiler room.
 That is a workaround, not a research contribution.

-The real applied research value would be in documenting the system's actual performance in Ukrainian conditions: temperature logs, gas output measurements, maintenance records, failure modes.
+The useful research is in documenting actual performance in Ukrainian conditions: temperature logs, gas output measurements, maintenance records, failure modes.
 That data is useful regardless of whether the system is primary or supplementary.

 The direction that emerged